RipClaw15/Social-Network/README.md

 3. Configure the database settings using Django models.
 4. Run the application locally using the provided Docker configuration.

-For detailed instructions on setting up and running the project, refer to the [project documentation](link_to_documentation).

 ## Contributing